myoortcloud/edx-platform/docs/en_us/course_authors/source/developing_course/course_sections.rst

-.. _Course Sections:
+.. _Developing Course Sections:

 ###################################
-Course Sections
+Developing Course Sections
 ###################################

-When working with sections in the course outline, ensure you understand the
+To develop sections in your course, you must first understand the following:
-following:

 * `What is a Section?`_
 * `Viewing Sections in the Outline`_